 Compensation expense for RSUs is determined based on the grant-date fair value of those awards, net of an estimated forfeiture rate.
 The forfeiture rate estimates the number of awards that will eventually vest and is based on historical vesting patterns.
 Compensation expense for RSUs with performance conditions based on financial targets are measured on the amount of shares ultimately expected to vest, estimated at each reporting date based on management's expectations regarding the relevant performance criteria.
 Compensation expense for all other RSUs are recognized on a straight-line basis, net of an estimated forfeiture rate over the requisite service period of the award.

-A summary of the status of the Company's unvested RSUs as of December 31, 2023 and changes during the year then ended are presented below (number of units in millions, except fair value per unit):
+A summary of the Company's RSU activity is presented below (in millions, except fair value per unit):